-Heather Henry, an award winning nurse and the founder of Breath Champs and Breath Stars, has started courses for adults to learn how to help reduce childrens’ asthma attacks.
+Heather Henry, an award winning nurse and the founder of Breath Champs and Breath Stars, has started courses for adults to learn how to help reduce children’s asthma attacks.

-Heather spoke about how many adults are worried about children’s lung health: “Speaking to the community in Salford, they are very upset, frightened and scared about children’s asthma.
+She said: “Speaking to the community in Salford, they are very upset, frightened and scared about children’s asthma.

-“A mother of a three year old had her son in hospital three times already and she is asking me to go into her sons preschool to talk to the staff about helping with this.”
+“A mother of a three-year-old had her son in hospital three times already and she is asking me to go into her sons pre-school to talk to the staff about helping with this.”

 The community class teaches “The Three D’s”, Democratise, De-medicalise and Destigmatise.
 Medical jargon is intentionally removed to help teach the whole community about asthma in ways which are easier to understand whilst also taking away the stigma of those living with the condition.

-Heather started the groups in Salford after not receiving the help she needed from struggling with asthma from a young age.
+Ms Henry started the groups in Salford after not receiving the help she needed from struggling with asthma from a young age.